aws/sagemaker-pytorch-inference-toolkit/README.rst

 ===========================
-SageMaker PyTorch Container
+SageMaker PyTorch Serving Container
 ===========================

-SageMaker PyTorch Container is an open source library for making the PyTorch framework run on Amazon SageMaker.
+SageMaker PyTorch Serving Container is an open source library for making the PyTorch framework run on Amazon SageMaker.

 This repository also contains Dockerfiles which install this library, PyTorch, and dependencies